 24. The Promoter and The Trust accept no liability for acts of plagiarism or copyright infringement by entrants.
 By entering the Competition, entrants agree to fully indemnify the Promoter and the Trust against any claims by any third party arising from any breach of these Terms.

-25. The Competition closing date for submissions is midnight on Friday 5th July 2019.
+25. The Competition closing date for submissions is midnight on Friday 19th July 2019 (extended from original 5th July).
 No entries will be accepted after this time.

 26. If authors of winning entries cannot be contacted within a reasonable timeframe the Promoter reserves the right to offer prizes to the next best entry.